-Founded by Evelyn Morris, later joined by her half-brother Bartholomew, Seaflower began as an organisation to research and document the things that only those with the Sight can see; but soon branched out into general Occult research, mostly because the funding was better.
+Founded by Evelyn Morris, later joined by her half-brother Bartholomew, Seaflower began as an organisation to research and document paranormal creatures; but soon branched out into general Occult research, mostly because the funding was better.

 The Seaflower was the exploration vessel of famous 18th Century occult scientist Dr L Morris – and yes, that’s the same Morris family as Evelyn.
 Evelyn became interested in her ancestor when she learned of the vessel’s disappearance from Revery Port in 1857; and so Evelyn moved there from her home city of London to found a Research centre of her own, and continue her great-great-grandmother’s legacy.
 And she wasn’t big-headed enough to name it The Morris Foundation.